boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-meta-appliance.md

 1. Download the Fedora 13 32-bit meta appliance from the download page.
 2. Extract the downloaded file (`boxgrinder-meta-VERSION-fedora-VERSION-i386-vmware.tgz`).
 This will create the directory `boxgrinder-meta-VERSION-fedora-VERSION-i386-vmware`.
 3. Using VMware Fusion, choose File / Open, browse to that folder and open the boxgrinder-meta image.
-4. Increase the default of 512 MB of RAM to 1024 MB (or more!) - appliances might build with less but it will take a drastically longer amount of time.
+4. Increase the default of 512 MB of RAM to 1024 MB (or more!) - appliances might build with less but it will take a drastically longer period of time.
 5. Login as root with password **boxgrinder**.

 ## VirtualBox